Fuvahmulah: Municipal divisions

-In time, some changes were made.
 In the 1950s, the number of wards were reduced to eight, with the village of Dhashukubaa being merged with Miskiymagu.
-Since then, no changes were made though the increase in population of some wards has put pressure on the neighboring areas, resulting in the extension of some wards with time, and some claims out of the traditional boundaries.
+Since then, no changes were made though the increase in population of some wards has put pressure on the neighbouring areas, resulting in the extension of some wards with time, and some claims out of the traditional boundaries.
 An example of such a case is that of the Hoadhadu ward.
 The northerly extension of the settlements of Hoadhadu ward by time led to the land from eastern strip of Dhiguvaandu and Dhadimagu wards being claimed by the village.
 A similar case occurred in the Funaadu-Dhoondigan boundaries to the south of the island.
 However, no formal changes have been made in any of the cases and area claims of different views exist in modern times.
 The officially used maps and government sources as well do not portray any significant changes to the traditional boundaries.

 Taking into consideration the geography of Fuvahmulah along with its size and population, the 8 wards of the island are officially considered to be administrative divisions which act as the replacement for islands in other atolls.
 In the past, a chief ('Katheeb') was appointed in charge of the day-to-day affairs of each ward of the island as was done for the remote islands of the other atolls.
 With the introduction of local government policy in the Maldives, the Decentralization Act of 2010 passed by the People's majlis specifically states that in the case of Fuvahmulah an island council has to be elected for each ward of the island.
 So like the islands of other atolls across the country, the wards of the island act as separate constituencies.
 From February 2011 onwards the councils have started functioning.

-Each ward of Fuvahmulah has its own distinctive features.
 The largest division of the island is Dhadimagu while the most populous ward of the island is Dhoondigan.

 Dhadimagu

 This is the largest division of the island, located on the north-west of the island.
 A centre of learning as well as an important location for the island's economy.
 Throughout history, scholars and famous personalities came into being from this district housing many of the historical sites and landmarks of the island.
-The number of 'Hafiz's from this district outnumber that of any other district in Fuvahmulah.
+The number of Huffaz from this district outnumber that of any other district in Fuvahmulah.